-The Fire District's commitment centers around five major projects, defensible space inspections, "Compost Your Combustibles", curbside chipping, a fuels reduction crew, and the implementation of fuel-breaks as prescribed in the Community Wildfire Protection Plan.
+The Fire District's commitment centers around five major projects: defensible space inspections, "Compost Your Combustibles", curbside chipping, a fuels reduction crew, and the implementation of fuel-breaks as prescribed in the Community Wildfire Protection Plan.

 Defensible space inspections are a comprehensive inspection of the home and surrounding area, with the specific intention to improve the home's survivability in the case of a wildfire.
 Fire resistive materials are recommended for siding, roofing, and decking.
 General housekeeping is assessed, with special attention directed toward the storage of firewood and other combustibles around the house, deck, and stairways.
 Finally, the area within 100 feet of the home is surveyed for proper spacing of ground fuels and trees.
 Homeowners can then receive a tree removal permit, if necessary.
 As of May 2008, the Fire District's trained personnel issue tree removal permits under an MOU with TRPA.
+During FY 2012 engine companies will begin conducting "curbside" defensible space evaluations.
+The goal will be to have every residential property within the fire district evaluated once every five years.